What is a charter school?

 Charter schools are public schools of choice that operate with freedom from many of the regulations that apply to traditional public schools.
 Charter schools are independent, tuition free to in state students and highly accountable.
 Charter schools are operated in accordance to a specific mission or "charter".
 The "charter" establishing each school, is a performance contract detailing the school's mission, program, goals, students served, methods of assessment, and ways to measure success.

-There are 25 charter schools in the New Hampshire and together they serve over 3,000 families.
-These public schools offer New Hampshire students a diverse range of mission and program options to choose from.
-Charters allow children and their families to find the public education option that best serves their needs and interests.
+As of September 2018 there are now 27 public charter schools operating in the New Hampshire and together these public schools serve over 3,800 families.
+New Hampshire charter schools offers New Hampshire students a diverse range of mission and program options to choose from.
+Charter schools allow children and their families to find the public education option that best serves their needs and interests.
 According to U.S. News and World Report (2015), there are now more than 6,500 chartered public schools operating in the United States.

-New Hampshire Charter schools offer an array of diverse mission and program options for students
+New Hampshire charter schools offer a wide array of options for students including: